nmslib/nmslib/README.md

 1. G++ that supports the new C++ standard, e.g., version 4.7
 2. Linux
+3. cmake
-3. An Intel or AMD processor that supports SSE 4.1
+4. An Intel or AMD processor that supports SSE 4.1
-4. Boost (dev version)
+5. Boost (dev version)
-5. GNU scientific library (dev version)
+6. GNU scientific library (dev version)

 To compile, go to similarity_search, type:
 cmake .